 One of the major appeals of Chapter 7 bankruptcy is the wide scope of debt discharge, usually providing a sufficient level of debt relief to allow a debtor to effectively start over again.
 However, the law establishes special guidelines for circumstances that may require a debtor to continue paying his or her creditors when the debt would normally be discharged.
 In these situations, there can be a great deal of legal confusion over how debt discharges can be denied.

-If you are considering filing for bankruptcy, contact a Birmingham Chapter 7 bankruptcy lawyer from GREENWAY BANKRUPTCY LAW, LLC at (205) 324-4000 to learn more about your options.
+If you are considering filing for bankruptcy, contact a Birmingham Chapter 7 bankruptcy lawyer from [firm-name] at [phone-number] to learn more about your options.

 Under normal circumstances, debt incurred by a debtor that is generally considered dischargeable will be discharged.
 However, the court may refuse to discharge a particular debt if the debtor has proven to be negligent regarding his or her treatment of creditors.

 Generally speaking, a conscientious debtor who simply made a few costly financial mistakes will have few issues discharging major debts.
 In addition to discharges, debt may be retained, or reaffirmed, if a debtor agrees to pay a creditor in return for a promise to not repossess certain possessions.